 The Comprehensive Capital Campaign

-A specific fund-raising program designed to secure an extraordinary level of major, planned, and annual gifts during a specific period of time.
+A specific fundraising program designed to secure an extraordinary level of major, planned, and annual gifts during a specific period of time.
+In the case of the XXXX campaign, that time period is July 1, 2016 through June 30, 2022.

-All tax deductible gifts to any fund made during the campaign counting period (not counted in a prior campaign) will be included in each donor’s total campaign gift.
+All tax deductible gifts to any designation made during the campaign counting period (not counted in a prior campaign) will be included in each donor’s total campaign gift.

 Annual Fund Gifts